Teaching English in Latin America

 Unlike many other regions of the world, to teach in Latin America, you'll likely need to arrive in the country of your choice and apply in person.
 Here’s how to find a teaching job:

-- Applying in-country is the best way to find a job teaching English in Latin America.
+- Applying in-country is an effective way to find a job teaching English in Latin America.
 You should come at least a month before peak hiring season with a list of language schools, a professional outfit, and resume in hand.

 - Online job boards like Dave’s ESL and ESL Jobs can help you find hiring schools throughout Latin America.